Infomaker/NPWriterDevelopers/getting-started/git-installations/osx.md

 ## Test the installation

-Open up the Command Prompt and type:
+Open up the Terminal and type:

     $ git --version
       git version 2.10.2